Geography and the Environment

 Apply online at ufv.ca/admissions/admissions/apply.

-The certificate is generally offered in late June and early July, but specific details regarding application deadline dates, exact certificate scheduling, location, etc., are regularly updated at ufv.ca/landclaims.
+The associate certificate is generally offered in late June and early July, but specific details regarding application deadline dates, exact scheduling, location, etc., are regularly updated at ufv.ca/landclaims.

-Note: Applicants must score 45 out of 60 for acceptance into the certificate.
+Note: Applicants must score 45 out of 60 for acceptance into the associate certificate.

 This course offers students an account and analysis of how film and historical writing have been used to make the invisible (the heritage and land use of First Nations) visible (films and texts created to reveal and explain Indigenous peoples' relationship to their lands and cultures).
 By critically evaluating film and text, students will learn about the challenges of land claims research, and how to enhance research methodologies developed to advance land rights and land claims processes in Canada and other parts of the world.
 The focus will be on the place of creative work in research.